anandveeraswamy/APA1-debugging-workshop-js/readme.md

 ### 👣 Step Through Execution

 Stepping through code, also known as "playing computer," is a technique where you step through the execution of a program line by line to check the values in memory as the program runs.
-You can do this manually using a piece of paper or use tools like [Python Tutor](https://pythontutor.com/visualize.html#mode=edit) for visualization.
+You can do this manually using a piece of paper or use tools like [Python Tutor](https://pythontutor.com/visualize.html#mode=edit) for visualisation.

 ### 💡 Rubber Duck Debugging